near/near-api-rs/README.md

 * `ledger`: Enables integration with a Ledger hardware signer for secure key management.
 * `keystore`: Enables integration with a system keystore signer for managing keys securely on the local system.
-* `sandbox`: Provides integration with [`near-sandbox-rs`](https://github.com/near/near-sandbox-rs) for testing purposes.
-This feature allows you to include set of useful utility functions to improve DevX testing experience

 ## Current issues